Can Dogs Eat Corn on the Cob? The Interesting Answer

 However, while you can boil or grill the corn like you would if making it for yourself, you should not prepare the corn the same way!
 As humans, we love and indulge in butter and salt to make our food tastier and more satisfying, but dogs shouldn’t consume the same things we do.

-According to an article from Smart Dog Owners, butter is not toxic for dogs, but it’s certainly not good for them given the amount of fat and the high caloric density.
+Although butter is not toxic for dogs, it is certainly not good for them given the amount of fat and the high caloric density.
+Some dogs may be lactose intolerant, and eating butter can lead to signs of a stomach upset.

-To prepare corn for your pup, simply cook the corn without using butter or oil, and don’t add salt once cooked.
+To prepare corn for your pup, simply cook the corn in plain water, without using butter or oil, and don’t add salt once cooked.

 What About Popcorn?